 - Nosy Neighbor: Irene.

 - Reckless Gun Usage: George is concerned that the Bigfoot-related hype running roughshod through Seattle will lead to many unqualified people arming themselves.
 Later, he is clearly frustrated by a panicky customer who tries to purchase "anything that goes fully automatic", the man clearly ignorant of the fact that such a weapon is illegal.

 - Right Behind Me: Dr. Wrightwood discovers near the end that for someone who is eight feet tall and probably more than 500 pounds, Harry is really, really quiet.

-  - Seldom-Seen Species In-universe, he is this.
-He also makes a halfway decend reconstruction of the obscure hominid, paranthropus.
+- Seldom-Seen Species: In-universe, he is this.
+He also makes a halfway decent reconstruction of the obscure hominid, Paranthropus.

 - Shoo the Dog: See Break His Heart to Save Him above.

 - Sarah frets that Harry's presence will wreck her social life, speculating that her classmates will pour pig's blood on her if they find out.

 - The Addams Family theme music plays during a scene where Harry is being groomed.

 - George mentions to Nancy (played by Melinda Dillon, who has played another well-known mom) that even though he asked for paints for Christmas one year, his father got him a BB gun.